andikaaa18/Tripleten_datascience_project/README.md

 # datascience_project
-Contains reviews of a number of interesting data science mini projects using python and jupyter notebooks..
+Contains a discussion of a number of problems using data science.